Presentations

 What size is this kimono?
 Will it fit?

-If you want your personal kimono size and fit range calculated, Kimono Kitsune offers a measurement and sizing service (attendees receive $5 off this service).
-Using the body measurements taken in class, you will be provided a reference sheet containing your body measurements (in/cm), kimono measurements (in/cm), and kimono measurement range (in) for determining a satisfactory fit.
-This extensive set of measurements can be used to make an informed decision when purchasing a vintage kimono or even having a kimono tailor make a new kimono in your size!
+If you’d like your personal kimono size and fit range calculated, attendees receive $5 off Kimono Kitsune’s Measurement & Sizing Service.
+Using the body measurements taken in class, you’ll receive a personalized reference sheet containing your body measurements (in/cm), kimono measurements (in/cm), and kimono measurement range (in) to help you shop and style with confidence.

 - Suggested Duration: 60 minutes (1 hour) – 90 minutes (1.5 hours)